garden-io/garden/docs/reference/providers/local-kubernetes.md

     devMode:
       # Specifies default settings for dev mode syncs (e.g. for `container`, `kubernetes` and `helm` services).
       #
-      # These are overridden/extended by the settings of any individual dev mode sync specs for a given module or
+      # These are overridden/extended by the settings of any individual dev mode sync specs.
-      # service.
       #
       # Dev mode is enabled when running the `garden dev` command, and by setting the `--dev` flag on the `garden
       # deploy` command.